MuhammadShihata/Learning-JS/README.md

 # Learning-JS
-- Mini personal project coded in JavaScript.
+- Mini personal interactive projects coded in JavaScript.
 - Most of this projects created while i was attending CS50 Beyond online.
+- You can view and try some of them on https://muhammadshihata.github.io/Learning-JS/